Scilent0r/bpt/README.md

 - Separate current database to a 4-day one and a historical price one.
 Even tho database size is not huge at the moment, it'll grow in the future.
 - Add ProdUID to DB, join name with ProdUID

+Update 26/6/2025;

+- Replaced arr with a while loop using offsets until no valid response.
+- Updated outdated API-call which resulted in loss of 10 days data before I had time to address it.